How Did the American Civil War End?

 Between 1861 and 1865, around three million Americans fought in the Civil War, a conflict that would eventually leave up to a million people dead, including over one hundred thousand civilians.

-The bloody legacy of the conflict still reverberates today, and many aspects of Civil War historiography remain contentious.
-Hence, a question as supposedly straightforward as “How Did the Civil War End?” cannot be answered without acknowledging its complexity.
+The enduring impact of the conflict still resonates today, and many aspects of Civil War history remain debated.
+Thus, a seemingly simple question like “How did the Civil War end?” cannot be answered without recognizing its complexity.

-The following blog will outline some of the central events in the concluding months of the war and touch upon the cost of the war and its aftermath.
+The following blog will outline some of the central events in the war’s concluding months and touch upon the cost of the war and its aftermath.

 At Battlefield Tours of Virginia, we organize private battlefield tour experiences led by expert guides.
 If you are interested in touring key Civil War sites in Virginia, please explore our range of Civil War Battlefield Tours